anabeloff/RNAseqFun/README.md

 ## Basic usage

 The usage of the package starts after user is created SummarisedExperiment (SE) object out of BAM files.
 The package contains example datasets of SE object to use in a test run.
-To see instructions on how to create SE for `RNAseqFungi` see notebooks Part 3.
+To see instructions on how to create SE for `RNAseqFungi` see manual.

 ### Step 1: Loading SE object